First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Introduction

-However, the case of charged black holes, particularly RN metrics in CS-modified gravity, remains largely unexplored, leaving a gap in our understanding of how electromagnetic fields and CS couplings jointly shape perturbation dynamics.
-The previous studies have examined axial perturbations in CS gravity for neutral black holes, but the case of charged black holes, particularly in the presence of a nontrivial scalar field profile, remains far less explored.
-This work fills much of this gap by systematically analyzing axial perturbations of RN black holes in CS-modified gravity, with a focus on the interplays between the electromagnetic field, spacetime curvature, and the CS coupling.
+This work was initially motivated, in part, by an interest in CS-modified gravity, in its role as a full dynamical theory of modified gravity.
+Parity-violating charged BHs, including RN metrics in CS-modified gravitation, have remained largely unexplored, leaving a gap in our understanding of how electromagnetic fields and parity violation could jointly shape perturbation dynamics.
+Previous studies had examined axial perturbations in CS gravity for neutral BHs, but the case of charged BHs, particularly in the presence of nontrivial scalar field profiles, were far less explored.
+This work looks at BH perturbations in potentially parity-violating modified gravity theories.
+However, while we keep a possible connection the CS gravity in mind, we will proceed with a broader approach, choosing a particular form of parity-violating perturbation to the metric and analyzing its consequences---focusing, when possible, on the interplays between the electromagnetic field, spacetime curvature, and a potential CS coupling.

-We begin with a perturbed RN metric featuring an axial perturbation $h_{t\phi}$, which preserves much of the symmetry of the background while introducing a time-space $dt\,d\phi$ cross-term.
+We begin with a perturbed RN metric featuring an axial perturbation $h_{t\phi}$, which preserves much of the symmetry of the background while introducing a time-space $dt\,d\phi$ cross term.
 The form of the perturbation function $h_{t\phi}=H(r,\theta)$ is decomposed into radial and angular parts, leading to a second-order ordinary differential equation (ODE) for the radial component $R(r)$.
 We solve this equation analytically in asymptotic regimes (near the singularity, horizons, and spatial infinity) and numerically in the bounded region between the inner and outer horizons.
 Our setup includes a detailed study of the dependence of solutions on the charge-to-mass ratio $Q/M$ and the angular momentum parameter $l$, revealing distinct behaviors such as amplitude suppression, resonance effects, and symmetrization in the extremal limit.